Home » ResourceType » Pedagogical script » What kind of learning environment(s) learning takes place

 To work on the innovation competency and, above all, to evaluate it, we need an active and preferably collaborative learning environment.
 The latter is not absolutely essential because we can consider the option of individual innovation.
 But in complex environments and in the face of non-trivial problems, it will probably be essential to approach innovation as a group to be able to consider different points of view and cover more options than a single person can process with solvency.
 Therefore, it is interesting to encourage students to work on innovations as a group so that they acquire the competence adapted to working with other people.

-In this sense, Challenge-based Learning (see card X in annex), Project-based Learning (see card X in annex), and Service Learning (see card X in annex) can be facilitating environments for the learning process of the innovation competency.
+In this sense, Challenge-based Learning, Project-based Learning, and Service Learning can be facilitating environments for the learning process of innovation competency.

 In the above three frameworks, it is usually essential to introduce a flip teaching approach where knowledge acquisition is done asynchronously with support materials (videos, podcasts, readings), and synchronous (face-to-face or remote) doubts are resolved, knowledge is put into practice, and observation, feedback/feedforward, and learning guidance are possible.